 COMPETITION / TRADITION: The Northwest Rally is one of the largest and oldest competitions for academically talented students.
-The Northwest Rally has traditionally hosted many of Louisiana's finest high schools and offers opportunities to compete in 46 different academic areas and vocal music and drama open events.
+The Northwest Rally has traditionally hosted many of Louisiana's finest high schools and offers opportunities to compete in 46 different academic areas as well as vocal music and drama open events.